-Moved by: Mr. Strosser Seconded by: Mr. Wright

-Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Moved by: Mr. Strosser Seconded by: Mr. Wright Roll Call: Commissioner Anderson, Smith, Strosser, and Wright voting yes.
+Motion carried and so ordered.

 9. Resolution No. 1896, A RESOLUTION authorizing the General Manager to execute a Contract Amendment with West Yost Associates in the amount of \$80,000.00 for the Consulting Services for the Design of Zone 2 Pumping at Barnett Reservoir Contract